jostylr/event-when/newREADME.md

 <a name="error"></a>
 ### error()

 This is where errors can be dealt with when executing handlers.
-It is passed in the error object as well as the event, data, handler, context...
+It is passed in the error object as well as the handler value, emit data, event object, and executing context.
+The current full handler can be found in the second entry of the cur array in the event object.

 If you terminate the flow by throwing an error, be sure to set `emitter._looping` to false.

-This is a method to be overwritten.
+This is a method to be overwritten, not called.

+__example__

+    emitter.error = function (e, handler, data, evObj, context) {
+        console.log("Found error: " + e +
+        " while executing " + handler +
+        " with data " + data +
+        " in executing the event " + evObj.cur[0] +
+        " with context " + context);
+        emitter._looping = false;
+        throw Error(e);
+    };

 ---
 <a name="log"></a>